michielvha/ERM/readme.md

 ### Change log

+**0.1.30**
+- Binary now takes env vars to setup connection with DB, if none are provided it will use the defaults set in code.
+This is just a fallback for dev env and should never be used in production.

 **0.1.29**
 - Added a default admin user to database.
 DB is migrated with placeholder password, after the initial migrate a function is called to update the password to a secure one based on env var.